 Eating at a Buffet: While eating at a buffet do not stand near the buffet and eat.
 Fill up your plate and move away from the food spread.
 The farther you are, the more you will avoid making multiple trips to have a refill.

 Trim your waist: Carrying extra weight around your waist?
 Start trimming it soon as fat around waist puts you at high risk of diabetes.
 Fat around the waist secretes a group of hormones that may possibly block the action of insulin (which is necessary to lower the blood sugar).
 Insulin resistance is a major feature of type 2 diabetes.
-Eating a healthy diet with low-fat foods, fruits, vegetables and other high-fiber products can help reduce excess abdominal fat.
+Eating a healthy diet with low-fat foods, fruits, vegetables and other high-fibre products can help reduce excess abdominal fat.
 Exercise also is extremely effective in reducing abdominal fat.

 Monitor Your Oil Consumption: Use a teaspoon to pour oil instead of pouring directly from the container while cooking.
-This will help in cooking food with minimum amount of oil.
+This will help in cooking food with a minimum amount of oil.
 Oil should be used in a proportion, half teaspoon in one preparation per person.

 Snacks at work: Store some roasted mixed seeds like sunflower, pumpkin, flax with chana in an airtight container in your office drawer.
-Being a good source of protein, fiber, calcium and omega-3 fatty acids they serve as a healthy snack.
+Being a good source of protein, fibre, calcium and omega-3 fatty acids they serve as a healthy snack.
 They even work to boost your metabolism and immunity.

 Avoid Emotional Eating: When stressed or low many of us turn to food for solace.
-Prevent this by calling up a friend or visiting one, practice meditation or yoga, listen to your favorite music or watch a movie which is a laugh riot.
+Prevent this by calling up a friend or visiting one, practice meditation or yoga, listen to your favourite music or watch a movie which is a laugh riot.

-Protect your eyesight: Blindness or poor vision in the elderly is caused by cell degeneration which can be prevented by regular consumption foods rich in lutein and zeaxanthin.
+Protect your eyesight: Blindness or poor vision in the elderly is caused by cell degeneration which can be prevented by regular consumption foods rich in lutein and zeaxanthin

 Healthy teeth for a healthy heart: The bacteria that cause gum infections can lead to or worsen atherosclerosis (hardening of the arteries), thereby causing heart diseases.
 A study published by the American Heart Association Journal Circulation found that people with the highest level of the bacteria that cause gum disease also had the worst atherosclerosis.

 Keep your vitamins intact: Take out a thin peel of vegetables or cook in skin wherever possible.
 Cut vegetables in large pieces to avoid more surface area to be exposed to heat.
-Use that much amount of water which will get absorbed while cooking and do not discard water used for cooking or soaking as water soluble vitamins might leach out in water leading to their loss.
+Use that much amount of water which will get absorbed while cooking and do not discard the water used for cooking or soaking as water-soluble vitamins might leach out in water leading to their loss.
 Cook with lid on and cook until just tender, not mushy.

 Start being active: According to lots of studies conducted worldwide people who are sedentary (sitting still for about 4 hours together) are almost twice as likely to suffer heart attacks as are people who exercise regularly.

 Cut vegetables just before you plan to cook: The longer you stock the cut vegetables, the more is the nutrient loss.
 If you cannot do away with it; cut them into bigger pieces and stock.
 This way less nutrient is lost.
-Also, ensure that the cut vegetabls are stored in air-tight containers.
+Also, ensure that the cut vegetables are stored in air-tight containers.

 Lose weight for healthy joints: If you are overweight, lose the excess weight to reduce extra pressure on joints.
-Excess weight increases possibility of joint problems as it exerts extra pressure on joints.
+Excess weight increases the possibility of joint problems as it exerts extra pressure on joints.
 Inflammation or swelling of joints is a common problem observed in many overweight people.

 Eat almonds daily: Have 4-6 almonds (badam) daily as they can help lower your bad cholesterol levels.
 Almonds are a good source of monounsaturated fats (MUFA) and some polyunsaturated fats (PUFA) which help to lower the LDL or “bad” cholesterol.
 However, they are also high in calories so have them in moderation.

-Include antioxidant rich foods in your diet: as they not only provide protection from cancer, but also inhibit the formation of fat from fat cells.
+Include antioxidant-rich foods in your diet: as they not only provide protection from cancer but also inhibit the formation of fat from fat cells.
 Antioxidants have been known to help prevent the damage caused to cells by free radicals (which over time can lead to changes in the body such as cancer).
-So, include more of antioxidant rich foods like apple, orange, guava, pomegranate, tomatoes, broccoli, cauliflower, capsicum, green leafy vegetables, nuts and green tea in your diet.
+So, include more of antioxidant-rich foods like apple, orange, guava, pomegranate, tomatoes, broccoli, cauliflower, capsicum, green leafy vegetables, nuts and green tea in your diet.

 Decrease the intake of sodium in your diet: Cutting down sodium can help lower blood pressure and reduce the risk of stroke.
 Try and avoid convenience foods as much as possible and include fresh variants.
 Consume all the tinned / canned foods after rinsing to cut down sodium.
 Avoid processed meats, cheese, papads, pickles, chutneys, ketchup, table salt, foods contain ajinomoto as these are loaded with sodium.

 Don’t let heart attack stop you: After recovering from a heart attack you may resume your active lifestyle.
 But be safe; resume the exercise schedule only if your doctor says.
 Start the schedule under expert guidance and learn to monitor the intensity of your activity, heart rate and blood pressure.
-Also take cues from symptoms like breathlessness and chest pain.
+Also, take cues from symptoms like breathlessness and chest pain.

-Efficacy of Vitamin C in treating common cold: There is a little scientific research to back this theory despite the popular belief that vitamin C can cure common cold.
+Efficacy of Vitamin C in treating the common cold: There is a little scientific research to back this theory despite the popular belief that vitamin C can cure a common cold.
 Though vitamin C may help reduce the duration and severity, it does not offer protection against it.
 Most experts advise that daily vitamin C need can be met by including seasonal fruits and vegetables.

 Get Regular Care to Manage Diabetes: Regular checkups can help keep diabetes in check and prevent complications.
-The U.S. National Diabetes Education Program recommends: Blood pressure monitoring, Foot inspection, Weight record, HbA1C test at least twice annually and Annual evaluations of your eyes and teeth, cholesterol, blood and urine.
+The U.S. National Diabetes Education Program recommends Blood pressure monitoring, Foot inspection, Weight record, HbA1C test at least twice annually and Annual evaluations of your eyes and teeth, cholesterol, blood and urine.

 Feeding your toddler: Toddlers have tiny tummies, feed them portion sizes that are appropriate for their age.
 Start with a small serving size and let your child ask for more food.
 Pay attention to your child’s signs of fullness and remove food when your child begins playing with food or becoming restless.
-Don’t overfeed or try to instill the habit of finishing the entire meal; instead teach them to stop eating when they are full.
+Don’t overfeed or try to instil the habit of finishing the entire meal; instead, teach them to stop eating when they are full.

-Benefits of eating lean meat: Meats are good source of class A or complete protein.
+Benefits of eating lean meat: Meats are a good source of class A or complete protein.
 But eating meats loaded with fat can add to calories.
 So it is important to choose leaner cuts of meat as they are very good sources of protein; rich in iron; B vitamins, particularly B12 and they contain less saturated fat compared to whole meat.

-No Fasting or Feasting when you suffer with diabetes: High blood glucose does not harm a diabetic as much as fluctuation in the same.
+No Fasting or Feasting when you suffer from diabetes: High blood glucose does not harm a diabetic as much as fluctuation in the same.
 Thus diabetics are recommended to stick to their meal timings and portion sizes to prevent blood glucose from increasing or decreasing beyond a certain level.